andersardo/gramps_Treemerge/README.md

 **Hint - speed improvement**

-If you add a tag like "Imp%Y%m%d%H%M%S" on import the plugin will make an effort just to match those persons imported last, in order to speed up things.
+If you add a tag like "Imported %Y%m%d%H%M%S" on import the plugin will make an effort just to match those persons imported last, in order to speed up things.
 Otherwise all persons will be matched.

 ![Gramps Preferences](/Preferences.png)